The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 WHERE employees.department_id = departments.department_id;

-The NO_USE_NL_MATERIALIZATION hint forces the optimizer to avoid generating a materialization operator to cache data when the specified table is the left table (subtree).
-The USE_NL_MATERIALIZATION hint is its inverse operation.
+NO_USE_NL_MATERIALIZATION Hint forces the optimizer to avoid generating a materialization operator to cache data when the specified table is the left table (subtree).
+Its opposite operation is USE_NL_MATERIALIZATION.

 Syntax